nkoka/IoT_Bot/README.md

 # eBot
-Sources for fight robot Sumo : micro/mini/noraml
+Sources and documentation for fight robot Sumo : Mini But also a bot for all things as :
+ - navigate in room
+ - return on your base to recharge batteries
+ - ...

+All that and many others things, just your and mine imagination ...